Biden falls flat against Trump in first 2024 US presidential debate

 Still, as he faced the first question of the night, Biden came out swinging, seeking to dent Trump’s popularity by attacking the Republican’s leadership during the COVID-19 pandemic.

-“We had an economy that was in free fall,” Biden told the room, which was empty except for two CNN moderators, Dana Bash and Jake Tapper.
+“We had an economy that was in free fall,” Biden told the room, which was largely empty except for two CNN moderators, Dana Bash and Jake Tapper.
 “By the time he left, things were in chaos.
 Things were in chaos.
 So we put things back together.”

 He also mocked Trump’s resistance to COVID-19 safeguards, saying his philosophy echoed the misinformation circulating online about cures: “Just inject a little bleach into your arm, and you’ll be alright.”